claudiosugar/fitxa-muib/README.md

 - Automated browser interaction using Playwright
 - Deployable to fly.io with production-ready configuration
 - Automatic scaling and memory management
+- Robust error handling with automatic retry logic
+- Thread-safe execution with concurrency locks
+- Comprehensive logging for debugging and monitoring

 ## Live Demo